SquareBoot/MathsTests/README.md

 ##Supported:
 - Trinomail factoring;
-- Ruffini's rule (work in progress, now only the polynomail zero and the table works correctly, result is not accurate);
+- Ruffini's rule (work in progress, now only the polynomail zero and the table work correctly, result is not accurate);
 - Fraction calculator.

 ###Extras: